slimndap/wp-theatre/readme.txt

 == Upgrade Notice ==
+= 0.15.18 =
+Fixes a timezone problem when using the 'date' template filter.

 = 0.15.17 =
 Added two WordPress filters to add extra filter controls to the events admin screen.